MrSn0wy/TeleportCommands/README.md

 - [ ] `/spawn <dimension>` - Teleports you to your spawnpoint in a dimension, defaults to your current dimension

 #### Improvements:
-- [ ] Create a config to add any delays and disable commands, also add commands for operators in game
+- [ ] Create a config to add any delays and disable commands, with commands for operators in game
 - [ ] Add a perm system
 - [x] Json Storage automatic updater & cleaner
 - [x] Modify /back to check if the location is safe and automatically choose a nearby location that is safe